-Editor syntax highlighting — VS Code & JetBrains¶
+Editor syntax highlighting & navigation β VS Code & JetBrainsΒΆ

-Syntax highlighting for .fj files in VS Code
+Syntax highlighting and jump-to-macro-definition for .fj files in

 by automated parity tests.
 So a .fj file gets the same fj-dark palette as the